mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-9.md

 // Explanation:
 // - The 'b' inside the block (b = 20) is stored in a separate memory space (block scope).
-// - The outer 'b' (b = 100) exists in the script/global scope and remains unaffected.
+// - The outer 'b' (b = 100) exists in the script/global lexical environment & remains unaffected.
 // - The same is true for 'const'—it is also block-scoped and doesn't affect the outer scope.
 // - 'var a' is NOT block-scoped, so it exists in the global scope, even though it's declared inside the block.